-Power input into the rotating system will be different based on the available power regulation requirements of the robotic platforms themselves.
+Power input into the tilting system will be different based on the available power regulation requirements of the robotic platforms themselves.
 It is expected that power into this system will potentially be cut off at any time from emergency stop systems and therefore must be capable of compensating for power spikes and total power loss.
 Such a system must also be able to accept a range of input voltage levels and be able to compensate for inconsistencies via loss throughout the system.
-With the intended end application of the sensor being an outdoor environment protection of sensitive electronics and waterproofing of cables routed to and from the vehicle and system is of utmost importance.
-Management of cables is also crucial to the system as the sensor is being physically moved or rotated increasing the probability of kinks or snags with either the vehicle or the system itself.
+With the intended end application of the sensor being an outdoor environment protection of sensitive electronics and waterproofing of cables routed to and from the vehicle and system as the sensor is being physically moved or rotated increasing the probability of kinks or snags with either the vehicle or the system itself.
 Different approaches can be taken to minimize this risk by implementing different rotation schemes or to avoid it by going completely wireless.